-5. An obvious but you would be surprised!
+5. An obvious one, but you would be surprised!
 Use accurate scales as small changes to the ingredients weights can lead to drastic results to the final bake.

 7. When baking bread, cakes or scones be sure to keep the oven door closed for the full baking duration unless the recipe states to do so.
 Interrupting the baking process can cause these bakes to sink in the middle.

 8. Fruit cakes should be prepped the day before being baked so the flavours become more pronounced and developed.